aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 You will see a splash screen while initializing.
 After that you'll see the app login page.
 The PhoneBook is defined on tenant side.
 You have to switch to a tenant to see the PhoneBook menu item.
-On the right top of the screen there's a toolbar button called **Change Tenant**.
-Tab that button and enter **default** into the textbox.
-If the tenant **default** is available you will see **"Current Tenant: default"** label.
-If the tenant is not active or does not exist then you'll get an alert about that.
+On the top-right of the screen, there's a toolbar button called **Change Tenant**.
+Tap that button and enter **default** into the textbox.
+If the tenant **default** is available, you will see **"Current Tenant: default"** label.
+If the tenant is not active or does not exist, then you'll get an alert about that.

 <img src="images/xamarin-phonebook-android-emulator-login-screen.png" alt="Adding PhoneBook Permission" class="img-thumbnail" />

-Enter your credentials and tab **Log In** button.
+Enter your credentials and tap **Log In** button.
 If you see an alert says "*You must change your password before logging on!*" you need to login and change your password for the first time on the website.
 (Currently Xamarin app doesn't have password change screen and will be